AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

 }
 </code></pre>

 Without the noLoop() statement this doesn't work very well, the dots just keep flickering spastically.
 We could determine a random size for each dot prior to drawing them and store that information somehow.
-We could do this in the setup function:
+We can do this in the setup function:

 <pre><code>function setup(){
   createCanvas(400, 400);